Creamy Potato Corn Chowder

 - Chop the red onion and the celery, then add to the pot.
 Add more water as needed to keep the veggies from sticking (about 1-2 tablespoons at a time).

 - Chop the cauliflower and add to the pot.
 Stir in the garlic powder.
 Continue to cook until the mixture is tender.

 - Allow the veggies to cool a bit.
 Add 3 cups of water, the cashews, and 3 cups of the veggie mixture to a high speed blender, and blend until smooth.

 - Pour the pureed vegetables into the pot.
-Add an additional 2-3 cups of water.
+Add an additional 1-3 cups of water, or as desired for thinning.
 Stir in the corn, chickpeas, thyme, nutritional yeast.

 - Bring the soup to a boil.
 Once boiling, reduce the heat and simmer for about 10-15 minutes.

-- If using the miso, in a small bowl mix the miso with about ¼ cup of water to help it dissolve evenly.
+- If using the miso, in a small bowl mix the miso with about ¼ cup of the soup broth to help it dissolve evenly.
 Pour the miso into the pot and stir.

 - Wash and chop your favorite greens (kale and collards are two of my favorites for this dish) and add it to the pot to simmer down.

 - Stir the mixture, and add black pepper to taste.
 Feel free to take it up a notch with some crushed red peppers.
 Enjoy!